kbesenic/B3FD/README.md

 ```

 # License
-Please notice that this dataset is made available for academic research purpose only.
+Please notice that this dataset is made available for academic research purposes only.
 All the images and labels are derived from the [IMDB-WIKI](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) and [CACD](https://bcsiriuschen.github.io/CARC/) datasets and the copyright belongs to the original owners.